Relying On the Network Is A High-Risk Consulting Growth Strategy

 I’ve heard variations of this statement more times than I can count.

 However, in my experience, heavily relying on the network and relationships as a business development strategy results in an unreliable pipeline and unpredictable future.

 In an overcrowded consulting market, digital is how new business is won.

-The traditional marketing model in the professional services industry is in trouble.
+"The traditional marketing model in the professional services industry is in trouble.
 Client loyalty, satisfaction and referrals are in a slow downward spiral.
 The old strategies and techniques won't cut it anymore.
-A modern, digital-fueled content marketing approach, however, hits all the right notes.
+A modern, digital-fueled content marketing approach, however, hits all the right notes."
 (Hinge Research Institute)

 As a keynote speaker at 100+ conferences, I never missed the opportunity to meet prospects and add them to my network.

-Back in my people analytics days, I used to have access to an incredible amount of CHRO’s and people analytics leaders in my markets and it has helped me tremendously growing my consulting business.
+Back in my people analytics days, I used to have access to an incredible amount of CHRO’s and people analytics leaders in my markets and it had helped me tremendously growing my consulting business.

 However, I was never reliant on my network ONLY to grow my consulting business.
 Building relationships was never my ultimate goal but rather the result of my expertise, my visibility and reputation on the market.

 Consultancies that heavily skew their business development efforts towards relationship-building place numerous limitations on their business growth.

 Figure 1: The consulting growth quadrant.
 Too much focus on Relationships is risky!